StanislawStankiewicz/GitHubRepoLister/README.md

 github.api.token=your_github_personal_access_token
 ```

 Alternatively, you can supply the GitHub token as an environment variable.
-If no token is provided, the rate is limited to 60 requests per hour.
+If no token is provided, the rate will be limited to 60 requests per hour by the GitHub API.

 ### Build and Run the Application